Malaysian Chess Championship

 The Malaysian Chess Championship is organized by the Malaysian Chess Federation (MCF; Persekutuan Catur Malaysia).
 Known as the National Closed Chess Championship prior to 2016, the first edition was held in 1974.
 A separate Malaysian Women's Chess Championship has also been held annually since 1990.
 FIDE Master Christi Hon has won the national title a record five times, while Woman International Master Siti Zulaikha Foudzi has won the women's title a record eight times.
-Curiously, it has occurred twice that a pair of siblings have won the national and the women's titles in the same year: Kamal Ariffin Wahiddudin and Nurul Huda Wahiduddin in 1991, and Zarul Shazwan Zullkafli and Nur Shazwani Zullkafli in 2007.
+It has occurred twice that a pair of siblings have won the national and the women's titles in the same year: Kamal Ariffin Wahiddudin and Nurul Huda Wahiduddin in 1991, and Zarul Shazwan Zullkafli and Nur Shazwani Zullkafli in 2007.